Sharrnah/whispering/README.md

     Run the AI on the secondary PC, start the Websocket-Server with `--websocket_ip 0.0.0.0` to have it listen on all its IP's.

-    Change the IP in the websocket-client to the one from the **Secondary** PC. (change the line: `var websocketServer = "ws://127.0.0.1:5000"` in the index.html of the example websocket_clients directory.)
+    Change the IP of the websocket-client to use to the one from the **Secondary** PC.
+(Open the html file with parameter: `index.html?ws_server=ws://127.0.0.1:5000` to use secondarys PC IP-Address.)

     For OSC, give it the IP of your **Primary** PC using the `--websocket_ip 127.0.0.1` argument and change the `127.0.0.1` to its IP.